PaloAltoNetworks/spooffe/README.md

 ## License

-Copyright (c) 2026 CyberArk Software Ltd. All rights reserved
+Copyright (c) 2026 Palo Alto Networks.
+All rights reserved
 This repository is licensed under <COMPLETE> - see LICENSE for more details.

 ## Disclaimer